elenasacristan/treebooks/README.md

 ##### projects.html

-In this page the user can see how much money has been raised by the charity since the charity started and the user also can see how many times books have been rented since the beginning.
+IIn this page the user can see how much money has been raised by the charity (since it was set-up) and the user also can see how manytimes books have been rented.

-Also, the user will see what are the projects that the charity is trying to raise money for and what is the target for each.
+Also, the user will see the projects TreeBooks is trying to raise money for and what is the target for each.

 By clicking on the project name the user will be redirected to the projects.
 * Note that the projects that I'm showing are two projects that I found randomly on the internet in order to have them as an example in the website but I'm not familiar with them.